danse/multiversum/posts/2021-08-30-discontrol.md

 I wanted a bookmark like a pointer to a filesystem path.

+## Grounds

+Whichever frame is unsuited to an everchanging ground.

+Deepening starts when one is able to move the focus to some ground, which is chaotic.

+Growing complexity as a feature of successful diving.

+Some reactions give us a ton of matter out of nothing.
+For instance when we find an interesting page or we receive mail, that can spawn a list of other elements to be deepened, and we want to keep track of our path from the original document through the derived ones.

+The tip of the ground for input, the tip of the roots is for output.

-## Roots and grounds
+## Roots

 `roots` is a named pointer that i ported also to paper archives and mobile phones.
 I was trying to rely on a concept that can be as portable as possible.
 The roots are a growing structure which is supposed to be suitable to the ground.

-Some reactions give us a ton of matter out of nothing.
-For instance when we find an interesting page or we receive mail, that can spawn a list of other elements to be deepened, and we want to keep track of our path from the original document through the derived ones.

-Growing complexity as a feature of successful diving.

-The tip of the ground for input, the tip of the roots is for output.

-Deeper rooting starts when one is able to move the tip or the cursor, or the focus, or the attention to some ground, which is chaotic.

-The root is the place where ideas hit us and become ours when they hit us they create a branch that has our name on it that keeps branching, giving us options there is some ego in every branch the root has to be very personal for me in order to conceive ideas that seem worth pursuing i can be very selective about technology that's part of one of my roots
+The root is the place where ideas reach us and become ours.
+When they hit us they create a branch that has our setting on it and that can keep branching, giving us more options.

 Un'idea sulla radice si può continuare a sviluppare o vivere di più.

-a root is easier to analise than a process.
+A root is easier to analise than a process.
 One can select specific conditions desired in the setting, for example productivity and comfort.
 Work for the conditions to be there then detect when they get lost.